Big History

-Big History is an academic discipline which examines history from the Big Bang to the present.
-Big History resists specialization, and searches for universal patterns or trends.
-It examines long time frames using a multidisciplinary approach based on combining numerous disciplines from science and the humanities, and explores human existence in the context of this bigger picture.
-It integrates studies of the cosmos, Earth, life, and humanity using empirical evidence to explore cause-and-effect relations, and is taught at universities and primary and secondary schools often using web-based interactive presentations.
+Big History is an academic discipline that examines history from the Big Bang to the present.
+Big History resists specialization and searches for universal patterns or trends.
+It examines long time frames using a multidisciplinary approach based on combining numerous disciplines from science and the humanities.
+It explores human existence in the context of this bigger picture.
+It integrates studies of the cosmos, Earth, life, and humanity using empirical evidence to explore cause-and-effect relations.
+It is taught at universities as well as primary and secondary schools often using web-based interactive presentations.

 Historian David Christian has been credited with coining the term "Big History" while teaching one of the first such courses at Macquarie University.
 An all-encompassing study of humanity's relationship to cosmology and natural history has been pursued by scholars since the Renaissance, and the new field, Big History, continues such work.